acarril/acarril.github.io/_posts/2018-05-15-atom-hydrogen.md

 Repeat the process above, this time looking up `project-manager`.

-# Python, Julia and R unite under Atom + Hydrogen
+# Python, Julia and R with Atom + Hydrogen

 One of the main reasons to use Atom is the [Hydrogen package](https://atom.io/packages/hydrogen), which is an interactive coding environment that supports Python, R and Julia kernels.
 Put simply, **Hydrogen lets you run code inline and in real time, which is the ideal workflow for rapid developing.**